huangw/dev_flow-gem/README.md

 ### Git Branching Models

-- `master`, `develop`, `staging` and `production` branches are **trunks**.
-Code implementation and modification should be done in non-trunk branches and merged into trunks according the following roles.
+- `master`, `develop` branches are **trunks**.

+You should modify code only in non-trunk branches and merge your change into trunks according the following roles.

-- The `master` trunk is a production ready branch, `develop` is the **integration** branch that contains latest code of completed feature that passed all integration test.
+- The `master` trunk is a production ready branch, `develop` is the **integration** branch that contains latest code of completed feature that _passed_all_integration_ test.

-- Development branches (**task branch**) should stem from `develop` often, and merged back into `develop` trunk as soon as the implementation complete and passed all unit and integration tests.

-- Release branches is purely for code review, test and necessary bug fix, after pass all of that, they will be merged into both `develop` and `master` trunk, and a `release-xxx` tag will be attached.
+- You write programs under **task branches** that created from `develop`.
+You should use `dw` often to merge newest changes from `develop` trunk.

+Ensure all tests pass before you `dw complete` your branch.

 ### Semantic Versioning and Special Tasks